ZacharieALES/AutoExpe/README.md

         # ... solve the problem ...

-        # Create the output dictionary and fill it with all the results to be saved
+        # Create the output dictionary and fill it with all the results to save
         results = Dict{String, Any}()
         results["resolutionTime"] = resolutionTime
         results["objectiveValue"] = objectiveValue